Table of Contents

 - App

-with empty dependecies is being executed. - This is getting called because this is the mount phase of the
+useEffectwith empty dependecies is being executed. - This is getting called because this is the mount phase of the

-component, and in mount phase all theuseEffect
+Appcomponent, and in mount phase all theuseEffectcallbacks will be called.

 - App: useEffect(() => {}, [showChild])